Dax Shepard’s Relapse

 Furthermore, Shepard wrote, produced, co-directed, and starred in the 2012 low-budget film Hit and Run alongside wife Kristen Bell and his close friend Bradley Cooper.
 Which may have been doomed to be a footnote but for two very salient facts:

 Shepard said the movie, which includes numerous car chases and fast driving scenes, allowed him to live out his Smokey and the Bandit fantasy.
-Plus the flick seemed to foretell Shepard’s co-starring in Top Gear America, alongside with Rob Corddry and Jethro Bovingdon, and, of course, The Stig.
+Plus the flick seemed to foretell Shepard’s co-starring in Top Gear America, alongside Rob Corddry and Jethro Bovingdon, and, of course, The Stig.

 It’s just this type of diligence that kept Shepard sober for 16 years.
 So it’s a cinch he’ll call on the same inner diligence after the relapse.
 We at Healing Properties sure hope so.
 And we wish the man all the very best!